-But it’s a well known fact that Mexico excels at service.
-Point of case: You now have the most reliable maid, and a handyman.
+But it’s a well-known fact that Mexico excels at service.
+Point of case: You now have the most reliable maid and a handyman.
 Maybe you could do with less, but their services are so affordable, you decide to pamper yourself.
-There are home-cooked meals every day, your closet is spotless… and your hubby so happy and relaxed now that the “honey list” is gone.
+There are home-cooked meals every day, your closet is spotless… and your hubby is so happy and relaxed now that the “honey list” is gone.

 The need to visit the U.S. diminished once you realized everything you need can be found here.
 Supermarkets carry American brands and items, the produce is fresh and inexpensive, and the local pharmacy has your medication in stock.

 But to you, as too many Americans before, the biggest shock of their first year in Baja is how affordable life is.
 You might have heard that the cost of living in Rosarito would be 25% lower than in the U.S., but you´ve found out it is closer to 35% percent less.

 When the time came to pay your first property tax, you were expecting to pay $250 a year.
 But taking advantage of the early-bird price, plus the senior discount, you got an extra 15% discount.

 So yes, you took a chance, it was scary at first.
 But after a year, not only has life in Baja exceeded your expectations: it´s getting better and better every day.